RouninMedia/importFunction/README.md

 # importFunction()
-A simple helper function which enables ESModules containing single-functions to be imported on demand into conventional JS files via dynamic import()
+A simple helper function which utilises dynamic import() to enable conventional JS files to import, asynchronously, ESModules containing single-functions, on demand / whenever needed.
 _____

 ## `importFunction()`